-- The majority of families still displaced in different districts of KPK originate from Khyber, Orakzai, South Waziristan and Kurram.
+The majority of families still displaced in different districts of KPK originate from Khyber, Orakzai, South Waziristan and North Waziristan.
 Many of these families have been in displacement since 2008, and before (due to sectarian reasons).

 Recommendation: Many families have been displaced for many years and this protracted caseload needs assistance still after the returns, as these families cannot return to their places of origin due to various reasons of insecurity.
-IVAP analysis indicates that the vulnerability of off-camp IDP families increases over time as they undertake various negative coping mechanisms in order to be able to afford to live off-camp, further justifying the need to support to the protracted caseload of families.
+IVAP analysis indicates that the vulnerability of off-camp IDP families increases over time as they undertake several negative coping mechanisms in order to be able to afford to live off-camp, further justifying the need to support to the protracted caseload of families.

-Recommendation: A strong recommendation is that rent assistance (through cash grants, cash for work etc) is provided to families to support with the cost of rent, keeping in focus the family size.
+Recommendation: A strong recommendation is that rent assistance (through cash grants, cash for work etc.) is provided to families to support with the cost of rent, keeping in focus the family size.

-Recommendation: These families should be provided with food supplements, food vouchers, and seeds and tools as requested etc to support with their livelihoods.
-Cash grants would also support these families to not skip meals (a commonly quoted negative coping mechanism).
+Recommendation: These families should be provided with food supplements, food vouchers, seeds and tools as requested etc. to support with their livelihoods.
+Cash grants would also support these families to not purchase food on debts (a commonly quoted negative coping mechanism).